 A tube can be folded into as small a package as when it was new and practically airless, by sucking the air out while using the finger opposite the stem to prevent re-inflation.
 This is not done by inhaling but by puckering the cheeks.
 Although the powders inside tubes are not poisonous in the mouth, they are not good for the lungs, but then that's obvious.

-Tires are less flexible at a patch so tread may wear slightly faster there, but patches have no effect on dynamic balance since wheels naturally have a greater imbalanced than patches can cause and have no effect on the heaviest position of the wheel which is either at the valve stem or the rim joint.
+Tires are less flexible at a patch so tread may wear slightly faster there, but patches have no effect on dynamic balance, since wheels naturally have a greater imbalance than patches can cause, and have no effect on the heaviest position of the wheel which is either at the valve stem or the rim joint.
 Heat from braking can accelerate separation of a fresh patch but this generally does not pose a hazard because leaky patches usually cause only a slow leak.